-Sin/selfishness, corruption, abuse and violence in Churches
+Selfishness, corruption, abuse and violence in Churches

 Christian organizations are certainly not immune from corruption, and it’s important to remember that corruption is not just about money – corruption is acting dishonestly in return for money or personal gain.
 Personal gain includes acting to gain power over others.
 It includes trying to get your own way, against the wishes of others.
-It includes all forms of abuse including domestic violence, emotional abuse and bullying.
+It includes all forms of abuse including sexual abuse, domestic violence, emotional abuse and bullying.
 These things are selfishness.
 These things are sin.

 What should we Christians do when these things happen in our communities?
 Well, what did Jesus say we should do?

 “If another member of the church sins against you, go and point out the fault when the two of you are alone.
 If the member listens to you, you have regained that one.
 But if you are not listened to, take one or two others along with you, so that every word may be confirmed by the evidence of two or three witnesses.
 If the member refuses to listen to them, tell it to the church; and if the offender refuses to listen even to the church, let such a one be to you as a Gentile and a tax collector.”
 (Matthew 18:15-17)